dzhus/blog/posts/2016-06-01-elasticsearch.md

-Suppose you need to change the mapping for your documents to use different types of fields, different analyzers etc. It's much easier to do so with minimal lag if your application is pointed at [aliases][index-aliases] instead of targeting indices directly.
+Suppose you need to change the mapping for your documents to use different types of fields, different analyzers etc. It's much easier to do so with minimal downtime if your application is pointed at [aliases][index-aliases] instead of targeting indices directly.
 You can have different aliases for reading and writing.
 Switching an alias from an old index to a new one is atomic.